Tagore family: Background

+Tagores were Bengali Brahmins.
+However, Debendranath Tagore (father of Rabindranath Tagore) was one of the founding members of the Brahmo Samaj (Brahmo religion) along with Raja Rammohun Roy.
 Europeans started coming to Bengal in the 16th century, resulting in the founding of Ugulim (Hooghly-Chinsura) by the Portuguese in 1579.
-The Battle of Plassey in 1757 resulted in the deposition of the last independent Nawab of Bengal.
-After the Battle of Buxar, the East India Company was given the right to collect revenues from Bengal.
-By 1793, the British East India Company had abolished the Nizamat (the office of nizam, the local ruler) and had taken control of the former Mughal province of Bengal.

-The Bengal renaissance of the 19th century was a remarkable period of societal transformation in which a whole range of creative activities – literary, cultural, social and economic – flourished.
+The Bengal Renaissance of the 19th century was a remarkable period of societal transformation in which a whole range of creative activities – literary, cultural, social and economic – flourished.
 The Bengal Renaissance was the culmination of the process of emergence of the cultural characteristics of the Bengali people that had started in the age of Hussein Shah (1493–1519).
 This spread over, covering around three centuries, and had a tremendous impact on Bengali society.
-Incidentally, that coincided with the rise of the Tagore family.
 The Tagore family attained prominence during this period through its unusual social positioning between Indian and European influences.

 The Pathuriaghata family

-Sir Prodyot Coomar Tagore (1873–1942), son of Jatindramohun Tagore, was a leading philanthropist, art collector, and photographer.
-He was the first Indian member of the Royal Photographic Society.
-He was also the Sheriff of Calcutta for the year 1909.
+Among the family which settled in Pathuriaghata was that of Raja Gopi Mohan Tagore.
+He was a noted zamindar and philanthropist.
+His oldest son Hara Kumar Tagore was a Sanskrit scholar, writer and musician.
+Among Hara Kumar's children, Maharaja Sir Jatinodro Mohun Tagore and Sir Sourindro Mohun became famous.

 The Jorasanko family

 The business base

-“The fame of the Jorasanko Tagores stems from the time of Dwarakanath Tagore (1794-1846).”
-Dwarkanath was the son of Nilmoni Tagore’s second son Rammani Tagore but was adopted by the childless first son RamlochanTagore.
+Dwarakanath Tagore (1794-1846) was the son of Nilmoni Tagore's second son, Rammani Tagore, but was adopted by the childless first son, Ramlochan Tagore.
 He inherited the Jorasanko property and Ramlochan's vast wealth.
-Dwarakanath was involved in multifarious activities ranging from being an agent of Mackintosh & Co. to being a serestadar, collector and diwan in the 24 Parganas collectorate.
+Dwarakanath was involved in multifarious activities ranging from being an agent of Mackintosh & Co. to being a serestadar, collector and dewan in the 24 Parganas collectorate.
 However, it was his business prowess that brought him both wealth and fame.
 In partnership with William Carr, he established Carr, Tagore and Company, the first equal partnership between European and Indian businessmen and the initiator of the managing agency system in India.